Etskh/card-creator/README.md

 - with the data and rules, we can compute a graph
 - to show all the cards in the project
 - we can go from one cardtype to the graph show the jedi curve

-## Bidness
-- look into digital printing solutions
-- upload of a CSV for the data in cards
-- validate session against all access and changes